 Friends of the Western Swamp Tortoise

-Bella Burgemeister is a child with drive and passion.
-In her book, Bella's Challenge, Bella encourages children and adults alike to step-up and take responsibility for making this planet sustainable.
+In the book, Bella's Challenge, children and adults alike are encouraged to step-up and take responsibility for making this planet sustainable.

 Capturing the essence of the individual is Kate's signature as a photographer.
 This 350 page book provides the viewer with many opportunities to get an insight into the community of the Southern Highlands in NSW.